moss-l/bhs-js-testing/boolean-simplification.md

 The idea is to return 0 if the speed is less than 61 mph, 1 if it’s between 61 and 80, and 2 if it’s over 80.
-The code is correct but a little tricky to read with four different comparisons and a logical `&&` that all need to line up together to work right.
+The code is correct but a little tricky to read with four different comparisons and a logical `&&` that all need to line up perfectly to work right.
 In this case we don’t actually have to make sure that the test conditions are mutually exclusive because the first `if` whose test condition is true will `return`, but we do need to make sure that the test conditions are